AndersNielsen77/AndersNielsen77.github.io/_posts/2024-03-19-assignment2.md

 All in all, there are large differces between drug related crimes in Tenderloin and Central district, both in terms of frequency, trends and types of drugs.
 These differences can be explained by historical and political factors, and hopefully, the efforts to mitigate crime will continue to lessen the drug use in both districts.

 ### Sources
+1. "The Tenderloin", FoundSF, accessed on 1 April 2024, https://www.foundsf.org/index.php?title=The_Tenderloin
+2. "Nob Hill, San Fransisco", Wikipedia, The Free Encyclopedia, Wikimedia Foundation, 27 June 2024, https://en.wikipedia.org/wiki/Nob_Hill,_San_Francisco
-1. "Tenderloin, San Fransisco", Wikipedia, The Free Encyclopedia, Wikimedia Foundation, 13th March 2024, https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco
+3. "Tenderloin, San Fransisco", Wikipedia, The Free Encyclopedia, Wikimedia Foundation, 13 March 2024, https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco
-2. "tf-idf", Wikiepdia, The Free Encyclopedia, Wikimedia Foundation, 17th March 2024, https://en.wikipedia.org/wiki/Tf%E2%80%93idf
+4. "tf-idf", Wikiepdia, The Free Encyclopedia, Wikimedia Foundation, 17 March 2024, https://en.wikipedia.org/wiki/Tf%E2%80%93idf